Justice says Jeffries has yet to respond to request for resignation

 “Unbelievable.
 Unbelievable,” Justice said of the new vaccine numbers.
 “The older folks have really responded.”

-“Not being vaccinated puts you at a lot of risk,” Marsh said.
+“Not being vaccinated puts you at a lot of risk,” Marsh said of the Delta variant.

+“This Delta variant is coming to West Virginia in a bigger way than it is today,” Justice said.
+“I hope and pray that it doesn’t come to West Virginia and run across our state like wild, but the odds are it will.
+It’s moving across our nation.
+In some places, hospitals are scrambling around trying to find additional respirators.
+It sounds awfully familiar to the horror stories that we went through over the last year and saw all over the place.”

+Justice said the current vaccines are still “great” at protecting against the Delta variant.

 So far only one Delta case has been reported locally, and that case was in McDowell County.
 The individual who contracted the Delta variant in McDowell County has since recovered.